syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 ### Row Editing

-Update the task details through row editing by setting editMode as rowEditing.
+It is possible to make the entire row to editable state and to update a record by setting editMode as rowEditing.

 The following code example shows you how to enable rowEditing in TreeGrid control.